Ada-Developers-Academy/core-pses/03/hamming.md

 Imagine working on software that analyzes mutations in DNA.

 Create a function named `hamming_distance` that calculates the number of differences between two DNA strands (aka two strings).
 This method should take in two different DNA strands as inputs and the return value should be the number of differences between each string.
-- Input strings are guaranteed to be non-empty and only contain the characters “G”, “A”, “T”, & “C”.
+- Input strings are guaranteed to be non-empty and only contain the characters "G", "A", "T", & "C".
 - A hamming distance can only be calculated if the inputs are the same length.

 For example, given these two DNA strands (strings), `hamming_distance` should return `7` because there are 7 differences: